While at HDS, Casey found the resources to think deeply about lived religion and civil society

-As special advisor to Secretary of State John Kerry for faith-based community initiatives, Casey often finds his HDS experience close at hand even when he's thousands of miles from Cambridge.
-He draws on it every day as he travels around the world to advance the State Department’s goals of eliminating extreme poverty, promoting human rights, and mitigating conflict—work that brings him in touch with faith leaders and communities grappling with pluralism.
+As U.S. Secretary of State John Kerry’s special representative for religion and global affairs, Casey often finds his HDS experience close at hand—even when he's thousands of miles from Cambridge.
+He draws on it every day as he travels around the world to work with faith leaders and communities grappling with pluralism.

 A member of a large Irish-American family from the "boot heel" of Missouri, Casey was born with a curious mind.
 His interest in the sociopolitical implications of religious belief and practice—the thread that runs through his scholarly work and career—developed in his youth.
 When he entered college at Abilene Christian University in West Texas, Casey was stunned to discover that several of his professors were HDS graduates.